Scholarships and Financial Support for Authors Writing Children’s and Young Adult Literature

 Sliding Scale Options: Many of our classes include sliding-scale pricing or early-bird rates.

-Payment Plans: Pay for classes over time using secure payment plans, available directly through our registration system.
+Payment Plans: Pay for classes over time using secure payment plans, available directly through our registration system using Klarna.

-Scholarships: Each year, we set aside funds to support underrepresented children’s and young adult writers who would not otherwise be able to participate.
+Scholarships: Each year, we set aside funds to support underrepresented, diverse children’s and young adult writers who would not otherwise be able to participate.

-Educator & Librarian Discount: Teachers and librarians receive 10% off any class under $700.
+Educator & Librarian Grants: Teachers and librarians receive 10% off any class under $700.
 Simply share proof of employment and we’ll send you a discount code.

-Canadian Writer Discount: Canadian writers receive a discount to help offset currency conversion rates.
+Canadian Writer Grants: Canadian writers receive a discount to help offset currency conversion rates.
 Email us for our current offerings.

 Additional Support: If you’ve applied for a scholarship and a class still has open spaces, we may reach out with opportunities to join for free or at a reduced rate.

-We’re proud to support teachers, librarians, and international writers through these discounts and scholarship options.
+We’re proud to support teachers and librarians through discounts and grant options.
 This commitment also connects Whale Rock Workshops to national databases for continuing education opportunities for educators and library professionals.

 Who Our Scholarships Are For

-Our full scholarships are designed to primarily support children’s and young adult writers whose voices or stories are underrepresented AND who demonstrate financial need.
+Our scholarships are designed to primarily support children’s and young adult writers whose voices or stories are underrepresented/diverse AND who demonstrate financial need.

 How to Apply for a Scholarship